ernisto/re-test/README.md

 return { run = run, focus = focus, skip = skip, name = 'my_suite' }
 ```

-### Helpers
+### Using Test Helper (Recommended)

-To use our helpers, you must to install the package
+To use the test helper, you must install the package

 ```bash
 pesde install ernisto/test